eje24/coral/README.md

 TODO:
 - change name (DONE)
+- variadic update (tensors should be able to be initialized up to 3 dimensions)
+    - external initializer is variadic
+    - each of tensor, variable/scalar will have non-variadic initializers and variadic initializers
+    - internal initializer is non-variadic (pass in tensor_entry_t*)
 - add struct scalar_t, and make variable_t an extension
-- variadic update (tensors should be able to be initialized up to 3 dimensions)
 - add link-time optimization (quick)
 - allow for broadcasting of different but compatible sizes (similar to numpy)
 - be consistent about using tensor vs tensor* for static inlined tensor functions (which is better?)